 Buffalo Investors & Exchangors Group: Seminar January 17th

-If you are looking for a rural vacant lot on which to build, take the following precautions:
+If you are considering buying vacant land on which to build, take the following precautions:

 - Check with the planning board to determine what type of development is planned in the area.